Hypertension - UHB & NBT

 If ambulatory blood pressure monitoring is not available in your practice then consider home monitoring (see NICE guidelines on diagnosis of hypertension) .

-Ambulatory BP monitoring is available via direct referral to UHB (please fill in this form) or via e-Referral to NBT.
+Ambulatory BP monitoring is accessed via e-Referral to both UHB (please fill in this form) and NBT.

 Specialist Hypertension Clinic